kommatias/weaponammo/Readme.md

 -- Set true if you're using this Inventory Config.ChezzaInventory = false -- https://chezza.tebex.io/package/4770357

--- Edit to your Liking | true = It will remove that item when used | false = Does opposite of true Config.Removeables = {
+-- true = It will remove that item when used | false = Does opposite of true Config.Removeables = {
 	WeaponBox = true,
 	WeaponClip = true,
 }

--- Weapon Ammos
+-- Weapon Ammunition
 Config.CheckMaxAmmo = true -- If 'false' the Player can get more than Config.MaxAmmo bullets Config.MaxAmmo = 250 -- Set the max.
 Ammo in Weapon
 Config.WeaponBoxAmmo = 150 -- Will give this many buillets to player